ravensears/Real-Time-Crypto-Prices/README.md

 # Typescript, NestJS, and Angular

-This is a set of three projects designed to help you gain real-world proficiency with projects that use Typescript, NestJS, and Angular.
+These materials are designed to help you gain real-world proficiency with projects that use Typescript, NestJS, and Angular.

-1. A small set of Typescript exercises to get your hands dirty.
-2. A NestJS backend server with one route implemented.
-3. An Angular frontend that displays the output of the NestJS route.

-The NestJS and Angular projects come together to form a seed repository for you to build on to create this project:
+First, watch the introductory video.

+Next, you may work through the [`01_typescript/`](01_typescript) directory to get started with the Typescript, unless you know it already.

+After this, work on the project below.

 > # Real-time Crypto Prices using NestJS and Angular
 >